namel3ss-Ai/namel3ss/README.md

 ---

 ## The Rule of 3
-The “3” in namel3ss is not decoration.
-It’s a promise.
+The "3" in namel3ss is not decoration.
+It's a promise.

 If you cannot understand the basics of namel3ss in 3 minutes, we consider that a design failure — and we will redesign it.

+In v0.1.0 alpha (a1/a2), the Rule of 3 applies primarily to language structure, mental model, and tooling flow.
+Full computational expressiveness is out of scope for this alpha.

 ---

 ## What you can build today
 CRUD dashboards (records → forms/tables → validation).
 Internal tools and admin panels.
 AI assistants over your records (with memory and traces).
 Multi-agent workflows (sequential + parallel orchestration).
 Prototypes that stay readable as they grow.

+In v0.1.0 alpha (a1/a2), namel3ss prioritizes structural clarity and intent over computation.
+Arithmetic operations, conditional logic (if/else, loops), and reusable functions/modules are intentionally limited or not yet supported.
+This is a design choice — full computational expressiveness is planned for future versions.

 ---